The Ultimate Goodwill Letter Template Pack

 Re: [Account number: XXXXXXXXX]

-Thank you for taking a couple minutes out of your busy day to read this letter.
+Thank you for taking a couple of minutes out of your busy day to read this letter.
 I’ve enjoyed my relationship with [Creditor name] since [Year account was opened].

 I’m writing because I noticed your company reported a late payment in [Date of late payment] on my credit reports.
 I am requesting a goodwill adjustment to remove this late payment from my TransUnion, Experian and Equifax credit reports.